deic-dk/files_sharding/README.md

    on slave1, slave2, ...

-3) Assuming the user is member of a group, say DTU and assuming the owner of the group DTU has bought, say 300 TB of space for a folder /Data/DTU, shared it with the group, and ticked off 'individual data folders', the user can simply place his data in the folder /Data/DTU.
+3) Assuming the user is member of a group, say DTU, and assuming the owner of the group DTU has bought, say 300 TB of space for a folder /Data/DTU, shared it with the group, and ticked off 'individual data folders', the user can simply place his data in the folder /Data/DTU.
 Or - if he want to share data - put it in /Shared/DTU.